 Company Name

 For Year Ended

-SC CHEDULE 7: COMPARISON OF FORECASTS TO ACTUAL EXPEN IDITURE
+S SCHEDULE 7: COMPARISON OF FORECASTS TO ACTUAL EXPENDITURE

-s schedule compares actual revenue and expenditure to the previous forecasts that were made for forecast revenue and expenditure information from previous disclosures to be inserted. or the disclosure yea r.
-Accordingly, this schedule requires
+Th This schedule compares actual revenue and expenditure to the previous forecasts that were made for the disclosure year.
+Accordingly, this schedule requires the forecast revenue and expenditure information from previous disclosures to be inserted.

-Exp ass Bs must provide explanatory comment on the variance between actual and target revenue and for olanatory Notes).
-This information is part of the audited disclosure information (as defined in sect urance report required by section 2.8.
-For the purpose of this audit, target revenue and forecast or the contract of the section 2.8.
-For the purpose of this audit, target revenue and forecast or the contract of the section 2.8.
-For the purpose of this audit, target revenue and forecast or the contract of the section 2.8.
-For the purpose of this audit and the section 2.8. ion 1.4 of the ID det ermination), and so is subject to the
+Ex ass OBs must provide explanatory comment on the variance between actual and target revenue and for planatory Notes).
+This information is part of the audited disclosure information (as defined in section surance report required by section 2.8.
+For the purpose of this audit, target revenue and forecast of sclosures. ion 1.4 of the ID det ermination), and so is subject to the

-aiso closures.

-sch r ef
+sch i raf

+SCIT ej

 8 7(i): Revenue Target (\$000) 1 Actual (\$000) % variance

 9 Line charge revenue - -

+TOVE AND THE STATE OF THE STATE (4000) 3 (4000)

 10 7(ii): Expenditure on Assets Forecast (\$000) 2 Actual (\$000) % variance

 11 Consumer connection - -

 12 System growth - -

 13 Asset replacement and renewal - -

 14 Asset relocations - -

 15 Reliability, safety and environment:

-16 Quality of supply - -
+16 17 Quality of supply - -

-17 Legislative and regulatory - -

-18 Other reliability, safety and environment - -
+18 Legislative and regulatory Other reliability, safety and environment

 19 Total reliability, safety and environment - - -

 Expenditure on network assets - - -

-21 Expenditure on non-network assets - -
+21 Expenditure on non-network assets -

 22 Expenditure on assets - - -

 23 7(iii): Operational Expenditure

 24 Service interruptions, incidents and emergencies - -

 25 Routine and corrective maintenance and inspection - -

 26 Asset replacement and renewal - -

 27 Network opex - - -

 28 System operations and network support - -

 29 Business support - -

-30 Non-network opex - - -
+30 Non-network opex -

 31 Operational expenditure - - -

-22 7(iv): Subcomponents of Expenditure on Assets (where known)
+32 7(iv): Subcomponents of Expenditure on Assets (where known)

-32

-33 Research and development - -
+33 Research and development

-34 7(v): Subcomponents of Operational Expenditure (where known)
+34 7(v): Subcomponents of Operational Expenditure (where known))

-35 Research and development
+35 Research and development - -

 36 Insurance - -

-27 4.
-From the control of the state of the critical and the last of the control of the state of the control of the -fabir determine

-37 From the nominal dollar target revenue for the pricing year disclosed under clause 2.4.3(3) From the CY+1 nominal dollar expenditure forecasts disclosed in accordance with clause 2. a haginning of the
+37 1 From the nominal dollar target revenue for the pricing year disclosed under clause 2.4.3(3) of this determination n

+37 2 From the CY+1 nominal dollar expenditure forecasts disclosed in accordance with clause 2.4.3(s) - e heainning of the

-38 disclosure year (the second to last disclosure of Schedules 11a and 11b) o.o jor trie jorecast p ierioù starting at th e beginning of the
+38 disclosure year (the second to last disclosure of Schedules 11a and 11b) olo jor the jorcedst p ea starting at th e segnining of the

+and the second to dot discussed by solice and the second to do dot discussed by solice and the second to do dot discussed by solice and the second to do dot do dot discussed by solice and the second to do dot do do do do do do do dot do